twobadge/rights-activation/README.md

   - Create, read, update and delete rights
   - Social media data from apis
   - User login with varying rights permissions
-  - Tables with searching and filtering data Tabs
+  - Tables with searching and filtering data tabs